Vault42Consulting/anderson-poc-web/README.md

 ## Routing

 Routing is accomplished using `react-router`.
 React will happily change the URL client side but if someone refreshes that page if we don't have Symfony routing for it the user will receive 404 ATM.

+## Authentication

+This project is setup to validate GCP IAP JWT Tokens.
+Any controllers that require their actions to validate that token must implement `App\Controller\IAPTokenAuthenticatedController` as a tagging mechanism.

+`JWKS_URI` needs to be set and `JWKS_VALIDATION_ENABLED` needs to be truthy to enable it.